Pegasus Digital Mobility Acqui - GuruFocus.com

 About Pegasus Digital Mobility Acquisition Corp.

 The Company is a blank check company incorporated as a Cayman Islands exempted entity.
-The Company was founded by Strategic Capital, an investment management organization focused on digital economy investments.
+The Company was founded by the Sponsor, an investment management organization focused on digital economy investments, and the Company is led by Dr. Sir Ralf Speth, F. Jeremey Mistry, and Dr. Stefan Berger.
 The Company is a special purpose acquisition company formed for the purpose of effecting a business combination with one or more businesses.
+While the Company may pursue an initial business combination target in any business, industry, sector or geographical location, it intends to focus its search on target businesses within the next-generation transportation sector with exposure to energy transformation and digital mobility tailwinds, particularly in the European market.
+The Company believes this business sector is in the early stages of a generational growth trend that is accelerating as a result of energy transformation through the rise of zero emission transportation, as well as the digitization of mobility through artificial intelligence, wireless connectivity and software applications.